Creative writing, story development & editing, manuscript critique,

 When I explore and document the world in a sojourner's narrative, I feel centered in the narratives we all share.
 My writing has a migratory spirit, following the philosophy of the Buffalo Culture I subscribe to.
 My creative work and journalism has been featured in national print magazines, international poetry periodicals, and literary anthologies.

-I've worn many different hats in the publishing world; but I have just as many authors, collaborators, and clients to thank for my particular experience and expertise as the literary agencies and publishers I've been fortunate to work with.
-I've expanded my projects to work with organizations on cross-media publications and I currently serve as Waves editor for A Room of Her Own Foundation, featuring diverse, creative work of women writers and artists around the world.
+I've worn many different hats in the publishing world; but I have just as many authors, collaborators, and clients to thank for my broad calico experience and expertise as the literary agencies and publishers I've been fortunate to work with.
+Currently, I manage a roster of professional readers and literary consultants on sensitivity and beta book projects, partner with expert editors at M2CE on cross-media author publications, and serve as Waves editor for A Room of Her Own Foundation, featuring the multicultural, creative work of women writers and artists around the world.

-I offer manuscript critique and development, editorial reviews and book proposals, curated agent and publisher lists, expert beta reader and sensitivity reading programs, vision mapping and editorial consultation through M2CE and Reedsy.
+I offer manuscript critique and development, editorial reviews and book proposals, curated agent and publisher lists, expert beta reader and sensitivity reading programs, vision mapping, and editorial consultation.
 I specialize in publishing advocacy for women's literature, children's and YA literature, historical and spiritual genres, travel and memoir, narrative and speculative fiction, poetry, indigenous and modern culture, sustainability and conservation.

 My individual and collaborative publications have been featured in People magazine; National Geographic; Rolling Stone; Nashville's Gazette; London's Severine; NonDoc; American Cowboy; Hill Lily; Southern Writers; and UNUM.
 A featured work on the Cherokee Beloved Women is slated for publication soon in A Room of Her Own's literary anthology, WAVES: A Confluence of Women's Voices.